 Whatever the food in Sri Lanka, there is always something spicy in there.
 Sandwiches and samosas are no exception.
 The best thing about Sri Lanka is the availability of food wherever you go.
 Whether you are at the train station waiting for your delayed departure or strolling down the street, you can find samosas and sandwiches everywhere.
 Each for only Rs 30.
 I liked the ham and cheese sandwiches as there was not much chilli in there.
 Just remember to haggle, they will try to sell it with a higher profit margin than usually.

-A point to note is that hygiene standards, in most cases, would result in instant business closure in many countries, so try the food at your own risk!
+A point to note is that hygiene standards, in most cases, would result in instant business closure in many countries, so try the street food in Sri Lanka at your own risk!

 Locals in Sri Lanka drink a lot of sweet tea and coffee.
 These drinks are way too sweet for me though.
 I fancied the fruit shakes instead, which are served along the streets in Colombo.
 I had a banana and mango shake every morning to start a new day full of energy.
 Moreover, you can get bottled water everywhere.